Threshold Vault presents

 Recover when needed

-Any M shards reconstruct the original secret locally in the browser.
-Fewer than M reveal nothing.
+Any M shards reconstruct the encryption key needed to decrypt the original secret locally in the browser.
+Fewer than M cannot reconstruct that key.

 Applications